ma0001/MutexGuard/README.md

 # MutexGuard

-c++ mutex template similar to RUST's
+c++ mutex guarded variable similar to RUST's

 # About